NorthMund/MonitoringBot/README.md

    python MonitoringBot.py
    ```

-2. Use `/stats` in your Telegram chat to receive server statistics.
+2. Use the commands mentioned above in your Telegram chat.

-3. Start monitoring with `/start_monitoring`.
-The bot will notify you if thresholds are exceeded.

 ---